Atlanta University Center: Location

 The AUC campuses are located in the Atlanta University Center District, near Downtown Atlanta and immediately southwest of Mercedes-Benz Stadium.

-Museums
+Art museums

-The Spelman College Museum of Fine Art and Clark Atlanta University Museum of Art are the two designated museums in the AUC.
+The Spelman College Museum of Fine Art and Clark Atlanta University Museum of Art are the two designated art museums in the AUC.

 Olive Branch tradition

-Olive Branch is a long-standing tradition where new first-year students from Clark Atlanta, Morehouse, and Spelman gather for an official AUC unity ceremony and celebration every August before the beginning of the fall semester.
+Olive Branch is a tradition where new first-year students from Clark Atlanta, Morehouse, and Spelman gather for an official AUC unity ceremony and celebration every August before the beginning of the fall semester.

 Homecomings

 Spelman and Morehouse annually have homecoming festivities in the same week during the fall semester.
 The parallel homecomings are traditionally referred to as "SpelHouse Homecoming."
 Clark Atlanta's homecoming is usually in a different week from Spelman and Morehouse.
 Every few years, all three institutions have homecoming during the same week which is traditionally referred to as "SpArkHouse Homecoming."
 Homecomings significantly contribute to the cultural identity of the AUC and attract tens of thousands of alumni, students, celebrity guests, and visitors.